to Sell & How to Prepare Items

 also inspect everything at drop off.
 We will not allow any clothes

-that have stains, holes, or missing parts to be placed on our sales
+that have stains, holes, missing parts, or odd smells to be placed

-off.
-If we find unacceptable items on the floor during the sale, we'll
+can take them home.
+If we find unacceptable items on the racks during

-of the sale along with anything that does not sell.
-Wash all of your
+end of the sale along with anything that does not sell.
+Wash all of

-clothes so they smell fresh (and not like they’ve been in a
+your clothes so they smell fresh (and not like they’ve been

-box in your garage for 5 years).
-Try to remove obvious stains when
+in a box in your garage for 5 years).
+Try to remove obvious stains

-you launder.
-All year long as your kids outgrow clothes, you can wash,
+when you launder.
+All year long as your kids outgrow clothes, you

-hang, and even tag and be ready for our next sale!
-Sew loose hems,
+can wash, hang, and even tag and be ready for our next sale!
+Sew loose

-loose buttons, and loose pockets if you sew.
-Make sure zippers and
+hems, loose buttons, and loose pockets if you sew.
+Make sure zippers

 means more money in your pocket!

-need to hang on appropriately sized hangers with the hook facing left
+be on appropriately sized hangers with the hook facing left like a

-like a question mark (?) and the tag pinned on the right.
-Tagging
+question mark (?) and the tag pinned on the right.
+Tagging guns are

-guns are best, but pins are fine.
-Please see the above illustration
+best, but pins are fine.
+Please see the above illustration for the

-for the best places to attach your tags (button holes are also great).
+best places to attach your tags (button holes are also great).
+Aim

-Aim for a seam so you don't put holes in your clothes and ruin it
+for a seam so you don't put holes in your clothes and ruin things

 before you sit down to tag items.
 If you are using wire hangers, you